Canopy Growth: Production Cuts Don't Make The Stock A Bargain

 For December, the company harvested 29,920 kg while only selling 13,237 kg.
 The amounts improved dramatically from the prior quarter where production was 40,570 kg, while sales were only 10,913 kg.
 Regardless, Canopy Growth was still producing double the sales level last quarter, with no signs of material improvements in the Canadian market to justify cultivation at these levels.
 Canopy Growth wasn't specific with this announcement, but these facilities should have the production capacity to produce somewhere above several hundred thousand kg per year.

-This might solve their over capacity issue, but the move doesn't solve operational issues.
-For FQ3, the company estimates that only C$8.1 million of the EBITDA loss was due to under utilization of production facilities.
+This might solve their overcapacity issue, but the move doesn't solve operational issues.
+For FQ3, the company estimates that only C$8.1 million of the EBITDA loss was due to under-utilization of production facilities.

 Source: Canopy Growth FQ3'20 MD&A